|

 How familiar with Los Angeles do I need to be?

 We've had participants from other states, and even from other countries.
-As long as you have a good map (Thomas Guide is recommended) and aren't afraid to ask strangers for help, you don't need to be familiar with the city at all.
+As long as you have a good map and aren't afraid to ask strangers for help, you don't need to be familiar with the city at all.
 Obviously, knowing the fastest way to get from Point A to Point B can be advantageous, but being able to think quickly and make smart decisions will be much more helpful to you in the long run.

 How long is Race/LA?